JuliaDiff/ChainRulesCore.jl/docs/src/design/abstract_array_dilemma.md

 the primal pass will only require `M`.
 Similarly, letting `N := size(B, 2)`, computing `ΔA` under this implementation requires `O(M^2N)` operations, while the forwards requires only `O(MN)`.
-Thus, if an AD system utilises this particular `rrule`, its performance guarantees will be broken.
+Thus, if an AD system utilises this particular `rrule`, it will take (asymptotically) more compute to run reverse-mode than to evaluate the function.
+This will be particularly acute if `A` is large, and `B` is thin.

 If, as is often the case, a user's reason for expressing a function in terms of a `Diagonal` (rather than a `Matrix` which happens to be diagonal) is at least partly performance-related, then this poor performance is crucially important.